hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/qc_fastqc_assessment.md

    - Over-represented sequences more than 1-2%, unless expected based on experimental design
       - **Probable cause(s):** Contaminating sequences: adapters, vector, mitochondrial/rRNA

 After exploring the quality of the data, we determine from which gene or transcript the reads originated from using mapping tools.
-The quality of the data is important when determining where it aligns to on the genome, but the mapping tools we use (salmon and STAR) are able to account for adapter contamination, vector contamination and low-quality bases at the ends of reads when matching them to the genome/transcriptome.
-Therefore, after noting any QC issues, we can use our raw reads for alignment or mapping to the reference genome or transcriptome.
+The quality of the data is important when determining where it aligns to on the genome or transcriptome, but the mapping tools we use (salmon and STAR) are able to account for adapter contamination, vector contamination and low-quality bases at the ends of reads.
+Therefore, after noting any QC issues, we can use our raw reads for the alignment or mapping to the reference genome or transcriptome.

 >**NOTE:** Trimming
 >